AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 # Blog: Zero-Shot Event Classification in News

-#### TLDR -- What is this post about?
+#### TLDR -- What's in this post?
-* Zero-shot learning, fine-grained event classification and the CASE 2021 shared task
+* an overview of zero-shot learning for fine-grained event classification and the CASE 2021 shared task
-* A simple, effective and scalable approach for zero-shot event classification
+* An overview of a simple, effective and scalable approach for zero-shot event classification
 * Notebooks with code and examples

 We hope readers of this post come away with a clear understanding of how easy it is to create a reasonably efficient zero-shot text-classification model that is a good baseline for many real world tasks.

-In practice, creating performant and scalable NLP models for real products usually requires iteration on both datasets and models, and any off-the-shelf solution will seldom hold up to the combination of domain knowledge, data annotation, and real-world ML experience.

 ---